Turns Out, Influencer Mirror Selfies Are All A Lie

 We should have known that celebrities and influencers don't just have a myriad of mirrors lying around their houses in perfectly lit spaces.
 Maybe some mirrors, but that many perfect mirrors?
 No smudges, no sinks, somehow the mirror is always large enough to never show any edges?
 And once you know this, it is kind of impossible to unsee.

 But then again, the fake mirror selfie is completely symbolic of social media and the whole concept of mirror selfies.
-It is trying to look effortless by putting in as much work as possible to look like we're putting little to no effort into it.
+It is putting in as much work as possible to look like we're putting little to no effort into it.
 So, are we shocked because it's truly that shocking, or because we didn't think of it sooner?

 That said, if you do want to up your "mirror selfie" game, Del Toro explains the entire setup in her video.
 It's all about the setup — and keeping your mirrorless room a cool secret.